riotrequest/Post-Date-Updater/README.md

 ## Post Date Updater Plugin for WordPress

-The Post Date Updater plugin for WordPress allows you to easily update the dates and times of your posts in bulk.
-With this plugin, you can modify the date and time of the last user-set posts, changing their publication dates starting from the day you hit the button down to the last day based on the number of posts you want to be changed.
+The Post Date Updater plugin for WordPress allows you to update the dates and times of your posts in bulk.
+With this plugin, you can modify the publication dates of your most recent posts, starting from the current date and moving backwards based on the number of posts you specify.
+The plugin offers customizable settings such as an initial days offset and a specific time range for randomizing the post times, making it flexible for various use cases.

 ### Example

-You set the number of posts to 100 and press the button.
-Assume the date is 06/30/2023.
-It will update the latest post to match today then it will proceed to the next post and assign it 06/29/2023 then again to the post under that to 06/28/2023 and it will continue to do this based on the number of posts you entered in the plugin dashboard.
+If you set the number of posts to update to 100 on 06/30/2023, the plugin will update the latest post to 06/30/2023, the next to 06/29/2023, then 06/28/2023, and so on, adjusting the time for each post randomly within your specified range.

 ### Features

-- Dashboard page with a user-friendly interface.
+- **User-Friendly Dashboard:**
+  A dedicated admin page with an intuitive interface for managing settings and processing updates.
+- **Customizable Options:**
-- Specify the number of posts to update.
+  Specify the number of posts to update, set an initial days offset, and define a custom time range for randomizing updated times.
-- Automatically updates the dates and times of the selected posts.
-- Customizable date and time range for updating the posts.
+- **AJAX Processing:**
+  Uses AJAX to perform bulk updates smoothly without reloading the page.
+- **Enhanced Security:**
+  Nonce verification ensures that only authorized users can perform updates.
-- Works with the latest version of WordPress.
+- **Works with the Latest WordPress Versions:**
+  Tested and compatible with WordPress 4.9 and higher.

 ### Usage

-1. Install and activate the plugin in your WordPress dashboard.
+1. Install and activate the plugin through the WordPress dashboard.
-2. Go to the "Post Date Updater" page in the admin menu.
+2. Navigate to the "Post Date Updater" page in the admin menu.
-3. Enter the number of posts you want to update and submit the form.
+3. Configure the number of posts to update, initial days offset, and the desired time range.
-4. Click the "Process" button to update the dates and times of the specified posts.
+4. Save your settings, then click the "Process" button to update the dates and times of the specified posts.

-Please note that the plugin uses AJAX technology to handle the update process, ensuring smooth and efficient performance.

 ### Requirements